 It is central to the Dunedin ethos that, irrespective of a pupil’s previous learning experiences, the individual placed at Dunedin should benefit from tailored teaching in a supportive environment.
 It is a guiding principle of the school that a high priority is placed on meeting the needs of, and nurturing, the individual.
 For this reason, the teachers exercise a more flexible and more mutually collaborative and co-operative way of working than would be the norm in a mainstream school.

-Dunedin aims to provide structured yet flexible learning opportunities tailored to the individual, enabling each to realise his or her own potential.
+Dunedin endeavours to provide structured yet flexible learning opportunities tailored to the individual, in a welcoming, sympathetic environment which promotes learning and enables each young person to realise his or her own potential.

 The Aims of the School

 - To encourage pupils to recognise Dunedin as a “second chance” school where they will be respected as the individuals they are